Hanns Eisler: Exile

 After 1933, Eisler's music and Brecht's poetry were banned by the Nazi Party.
 Both artists went into exile.
-While Brecht settled in Svendborg, Denmark, Eisler traveled for a number of years, working in Prague, Vienna, Paris, London, Moscow, Spain, Mexico and Denmark.
-He made two visits to the US, with speaking tours from coast to coast.
+While Brecht settled in Svendborg, Denmark, Eisler traveled for a number of years, working in Prague, Vienna, Paris, London, and Moscow, and living briefly in Spain, Mexico, and Denmark.
+He made two visits to the United States, with speaking tours from coast to coast.

+In 1934, Eisler composed music for a song written by Brecht called the "United Front Song".
+The song was simple to follow to allow workers with limited musical training to be able to sing it.

 In 1938, Eisler finally managed to emigrate to the United States with a permanent visa.
-In New York City, he taught composition at New School for Social Research and wrote experimental chamber and documentary music.
+In New York City, he taught composition at The New School for Social Research and wrote experimental chamber and documentary music.
 In 1942, he moved to Los Angeles where he joined Brecht, who had arrived in California in 1941 after a long trip eastward from Denmark across the Soviet Union and the Pacific Ocean.

-In the U.S., Eisler composed music for various documentary films and for eight Hollywood film scores, two of which – Hangmen Also Die! and None but the Lonely Heart – were nominated for Oscars in 1944 and 1945 respectively.
+In the US, Eisler composed music for various documentary films and for eight Hollywood film scores, two of which – Hangmen Also Die! and None but the Lonely Heart – were nominated for Oscars in 1944 and 1945 respectively.
 Also working on Hangmen Also Die! was Bertolt Brecht, who wrote the story along with director Fritz Lang.
 From 1927 to the end of his life, Eisler wrote the music for 40 films, making film music the largest part of his compositions after vocal music for chorus and/or solo voices.

 On 1 February 1940, he began work on the "Research Program on the Relation between Music and Films" funded by a grant from the Rockefeller Foundation, which he got with the help of film director Joseph Losey and The New School.
 This work resulted in the book Composing for the Films which was published in 1947, with Theodor W. Adorno as co-author.

 In several chamber and choral compositions of this period, Eisler returned to the twelve-tone method he had abandoned in Berlin.
-His Fourteen Ways of Describing the Rain – composed for Arnold Schoenberg's 70th birthday celebration – is considered a masterpiece of the genre.
+His Fourteen Ways of Describing the Rain, composed for Arnold Schoenberg's 70th birthday celebration, is considered a masterpiece of the genre.

-Eisler's works of the 1930s and 1940s included Deutsche Sinfonie (1935–57)—a choral symphony in eleven movements based on poems by Brecht and Ignazio Silone—and a cycle of art songs published as the Hollywood Songbook (1938–43).
-With lyrics by Brecht, Eduard Mörike, Friedrich Hölderlin and Goethe, it established Eisler's reputation as one of the 20th century's great composers of German lieder.
+Eisler's works of the 1930s and 1940s included Deutsche Sinfonie, a choral symphony in 11 movements based on poems by Brecht and Ignazio Silone, and a cycle of art songs published as the Hollywood Songbook.
+With lyrics by Brecht, Eduard Mörike, Friedrich Hölderlin, and Goethe, it established Eisler's reputation as one of the 20th century's great composers of German lieder.